 With free weights, the angle of the resistance is always vertical.
 This is because the resistance comes from gravity.
 This isn’t a bad thing at all, as it is how the real world works, but it does limit the way you can perform the exercises.

-With cable exercises though, you can be standing, sitting, or laying down.
+With chest cable machine exercises though, you can be standing, sitting, or lying down.

 No matter what angle you choose to pull the cable from, the amount of resistance will remain the same.
 This is true because of the pulley system.